Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 To generate simulated data and fit all models, first install and activate the conda environment as described above and then run this command: `bash run_snakemake_pipeline.sh`.

+As discussed above, the pipelines executed by this script require substantial computational resources and require approximately one week to run for the scaling experiment if inluding large sample sizes.

 This script will execute all snakemake pipelines sequentially, allowing for parallelization within snakemake workflow if the ```--cores``` parameter is set to more than 1.
 In principle if hardware allows, these pipelines can be run in parallel by the user with a modified pipeline script.

 ### Workflow description